A simple kit is available that radically improves performance of the Marimba Lumina.

-• Double stops and especially four mallet strikes will sound much tighter.
+• Double stops (strikes with 2 mallets at the same time) and especially four mallet strikes will sound much tighter.

 • Multiple channel layers will sound much tighter.